 - How to get there:

-- By train - Marlow train station is a 10 minute walk.
-Check National Rail Enquiries for schedule and prices.
+- By train - Marlow train station is a 10-minute walk.

 - By car - Marlow is about 32 miles from Central London.
 Take the M4 west to Windsor and Maidenhead, then the A404 into Marlow.
 At the end of the high street, turn left at the T-junction onto West Street.
 The Hand and Flowers is about a quarter of a mile from the junction.